typicalcameron/Write-2Log/README.md

-# Write-2Log
+# Write-ToLog
  ## Description:
- * Write-2Log is a simple function designed to log messages to files.
+ * Write-ToLog is a simple function designed to log messages to files.

 ## Parameters:
 * `$SeverityLevel`: